starburstdata/starburst-terraform/README.md

 - Ranger
 - Mission Control
 - Nginx (if you need an https ingress for your applications)

+Lastly, the user has the option to point any of these components to an existing external database:

+- Hive
+- Ranger
+- Starburst Insights
+- Mission Control

+**Note:** Instructions on how to point to an existing database to support these components can be found in the cloud-specific directories.

 ### Helm Charts
 Default Helm Charts required for the ootb deployments are located in `./helm_templates`.
 They can be customized to suit your needs, but be aware of the existing variables used in these files.